 Penalty: a fine of $12 000 and imprisonment for one year.

-[Section 243 amended by No. 49 of 2010 s.
+[Section 243 amended: No. 49 of 2010 s.
 21 and 85.]

 244. False information in applications etc.

 A person must not give information orally or in writing in, or in relation to, an application, report or other document prepared for the purposes of this Act that the person knows to be false or misleading in a material respect.